 1/2 tsp alcohol-free vanilla extract (optional)

-*Alternative Cross/Topping Method – Instead of adding crosses as above before baking, instead apply the following mixture after baking and cooling:
+*Alternative Glaze – Instead of adding dough crosses before baking, apply this glaze after baking/cooling:

 1/4 c. coconut manna, melted